camahoe/WimWitchFK-24H2/README.md

 - Download and apply 24H2 updates via OSDSUS/OSDUpdate
 - 24H2-specific app removal

 Note: New Outlook and Dev Home are not removable via this method.

-I'm still working on a way to accomplish this.
+To remove New Outlook, log into your image and run "Get-AppxPackage -AllUsers | Where-Object {$_.Name -Like '*OutlookForWindows*'} | Remove-AppxPackage -AllUsers"

 Instructions:
 1. Install the WimWitchFK module via PowerShell